When you’re crunched for cash but need some summer fun, check out these awesome low-cost summer activities for families.

 2. Family Free Days

-There are so many museums and zoos around the country that offer opportunities for families to take in cool experiences.
-You’ll find this information by perusing local websites or highlighted activities in your newspaper.
+There are so many museums and zoos around the country that offer opportunities for families to take in cool experiences, sometimes offering specific days for families to visit free.

 3. Go to the Beach